-Devergy uses Digi XBee® technology for the communication network in its grids.
-Hundreds of nodes are connected with XBee–making the solar micro-grids smart, cost effective and manageable.
+for the communication network in its grids.
+Hundreds of nodes are connected with XBee--making the solar micro-grids smart, cost effective, and manageable.
+Devergy relies on XBee modules for its smart meters and is using Digis ConnectPort X4